Bishalsnghd07/Intro-component-with-sign-up-form/README.md

 - **MObile First Workflow**
 - **JS Library**

+## What I learned

+Client side form validation was tough, I was away from javascript.
+So, first I learnt Javascript basics, then I understand how DOM manipulation works, how event listener works.

+I do it all myself using vanilla JS and React.useState(hooks) to manage all of the input validation.

+I can be use react form which is JavaScript library to maintain code flow but, I enjoy to dirty my hand on pure JavaScript and I quite enjoy it.

+Also, play with `useState` hooks too much to manage state and render to successfull thanks form page.
+When form is not submitted we show the *Error validation* and form should not be submitted by calling "formSubmitted(false)" and when form is submitted we manage the data in `useState` hook and display the **thanks page** by using "formSubmitted(true)"

+*Overall, I'm happy with my progress and want to dip dive more in javascript.*

 ## Continued Development
 - Organised code to enhance **reusability** and **readibility** in many concerns, what I did it, I make different organised component for the **form** and passed as a *prop* in the main component, to maintain *code quality* and *code cleaniliness*.
 - I would love to work on **tailwind CSS** and would *explore* more **JS Library** and will continue *implement* in my further projects.